paradigmxyz/reth/book/cli/reth/db/checksum.md

           [default: default]

+      --start-key <START_KEY>
+          The start of the range to checksum

       --chain <CHAIN_OR_PATH>
           The chain this node is running.
           Possible values are either a built-in chain or the path to a chain specification file.